elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 ## Checklist to Assist Reviewers

+**Note**: This repository has tiny modifications that are done after the deadline.
+If you like to review the exact commit at the deadline, this is ff1321c7f194764095ee1e357718e1025f17995b, **fixing error in file type**.

 Above each function within the code file you find a documentation.
 Within this documentation I give the reasoning for my decisions for each of the required steps.
 This comments are the central documentation.